fraserw/trippy/README.md

 All packages can be install using pip. eg. pip install stsci .
 Alternatively, the first four requirements can be installed (and maintained!) with an anaconda python installation.
 [Instructions to install anaconda are available here.](https://www.continuum.io/)

-Once numpy, scipy, matplotlib, and astropy are installed, stsci-python (which provides stsci.numdisplay) can be installed by the two commands

-    pip install stsci.distutils
-    pip install stsci-python

-This will compile and install all of the bits required by stsci-python.

-Finally, two optional packages, sklearn and emcee (MC Hammer) can be installed.
-This will provide robust source fitting utilities in the MCMCfit module.
+Finally, optional packages, sklearn, numba, and emcee (MC Hammer) can be installed.
+This will provide robust source fitting utilities in the MCMCfit module, clustering utilities, and MASSIVE speed improvements that are unavailable if numda isn't installed.

 Test that these modules are available by attempting to import each one:

-    python -c "import numpy; import scipy; import matplotlib; import astropy; import stsci.numdisplay"
+    python -c "import numpy; import scipy; import matplotlib; import astropy"

 If the optional emcee, or sklearn packages were installed

     python -c "import emcee"
     python -c "import sklearn"
+    python -c "import numba"

 ### TRIPPy installation